More about: 14 Things to Do in Harlem NYC

-If you are in New York, you have to visit the neighborhood that inspired a few years ago the popular Harlem Shake dance.
-The home of the Harlem Globetrotters, good jazz, hip hop and soul food cuisine.
+If you're in New York, you have to visit the neighborhood that inspired the popular Harlem Shake dance a few years ago.
+It's home to the Harlem Globetrotters, great jazz, hip hop, and soul food.

-And the diversity, history and eclectic atmosphere of Harlem make it a unique experience.
+Harlem's diversity, history, and eclectic atmosphere make it a truly unique experience.
 Highly recommended!

-1. Surprise yourself at Apollo Theater, the soul of American culture
+1. Be amazed at the Apollo Theater, the heart of American culture

 The Apollo Theater is more than just an important stage.
 It was the center of the movement known as the Harlem Cultural Renaissance.
-It featured such figures as: Ella Fitzgerald, Louis Armstrong, Ray Charles, Marvin Gaye, James Brown and Jimi Hendrix.
-Book a tour of African-American culture in Harlem and learn all about its history.
+Legends such as Ella Fitzgerald, Louis Armstrong, Ray Charles, Marvin Gaye, James Brown, and Jimi Hendrix performed there.
+Book an African American cultural tour of Harlem and learn all about its history.

-Located at 253 125th Street, the theater is also a meeting place.
-In addition to hosting the legendary Amateur Nights and the NY Comedy Festival, it offers a series of cultural programs aimed at education, family and community.
-With emphasis on the contribution of African-American culture to the development of the United States and global culture.
+Located at 253 125th Street, the theater is also a gathering place.
+In addition to hosting the legendary Amateur Nights and the NY Comedy Festival, it offers a series of cultural programs focused on education, family, and the community.
+With an emphasis on the contribution of African American culture to the development of the United States and global culture.

 - Price of guided tours: $16 (approximately €14.70).